 Council will guide action

-We have established the Heart & Stroke structural heart disease council, a team of 10-12 members — half researchers and half community members.
-The community members bring a range of backgrounds including lived experience of structural heart disease (either themselves or in a loved one), policy, philanthropy, technology, health care and more.
+The Heart & Stroke structural heart disease council — half researchers and half community members — bring a range of backgrounds including lived experience of structural heart disease (either themselves or in a loved one), policy, philanthropy, technology, and health care.

-Starting in late 2017, they will spend the next two years considering priorities and opportunities in preventing and treating structural heart disease.
+Starting in January 2018, they will spend two years considering priorities and opportunities in detecting, treating, and managing structural heart disease.

 Their knowledge and input will guide Heart & Stroke in determining how we can deliver the greatest impact for Canadians living with structural heart disease, and their families.

 Meet our council co-chairs

 Dr. Ariane Marelli, research co-chair: Dr. Ariane Marelli is cardiovascular program leader at the McGill University Health Centre’s Research Institute and associate director of academic affairs for cardiology at the McGill University Health Centre.
 She founded and directs the McGill Adult Unit for Congenital Heart Disease that follows over 3,000 people with these conditions.